mitsuhiko/lucumr/2013/7/23/licensing.rst

 In 2007 the whole topic of GPL compatibility became a whole lot more complicated as a new version of the GPL was written.
 Due to how the GPL licenses work different versions of the GPL are incompatible with each other.
-That's not terrible surprising but it's important to note, because it has quite profound implications given how people license code under the GPL and how the ecosystem was supposed to work.
+That's not terribly surprising but it's important to note, because it has quite profound implications given how people license code under the GPL and how the ecosystem was supposed to work.